motet13/mobuild/README.md

 ```
 You can choose wether you want to install missing packages or not.

-### Configuring Vim to use Vundle as plugin manager
+## Configuring Vim to use Vundle as plugin manager
-If you are like me who love Vim, you have got to want to keep your vim seetings ready in a fresh Linux install.
-I like to have something to reference to get things done quickly.

 #### You can also visit
 * [Vundle](http://github.com/VundleVim/Vundle.Vim) - the actual page for installing Vundle